Intake can result from swallowing, absorbing, or inhaling the chemical.

 - excessive sweating

-Illnesses, conditions and complications linked to long-term arsenic consumption include:
+Complications linked to long-term arsenic consumption include:

 - liver disease

-- nervous system complications - such as loss of sensation in the limbs and hearing problems
+- nervous system complications, such as loss of sensation in the limbs and hearing problems

 - digestive difficulties